johanley/covid-19-canada/README.md

 ...
 ```

-This data is easy to understand and parse, but it has C and D, not R or D.
+This data is easy to understand and parse, but it has Cases and Deaths, but not Recovered or Tests.

 # covidtracking.com